Truck Driver Fatigue Accidents

 Georgia law adopts these regulations and requires that trucking companies follow stringent safety requirements to ensure drivers are properly logging their hours on and off the road, taking precautions to avoid fatigue and are properly trained with regard to safe driving practices.

 There are many types of accidents that can be caused by a tired driver of a large truck.
 Truck driver fatigue accidents can involve lane departures, failure to yield to other vehicles, rear-end accidents and many others.
 Very often, the resulting injuries are severe and even catastrophic.

 Many research studies have been performed in the past decade with regard to the severe problem of driver fatigue.
 There are efforts underway to develop systems that warn truck drivers when they are becoming dangerously fatigued and are closing their eye.
 Technology, once mandated, should assist in the terrible problem of truck driver fatigue.

-Atlanta truck driver fatigue accident lawyer Charles Scholle and the Law Office of Scholle Law, has the expertise to help your family after an accident.
-He will fight for all the rights and remedies to which you and your family are entitled and he will keep you informed of developments in your case.
-In short, you will not be a “number” or “just another case” when you retain his highly respected and highly rated legal representation.
+Atlanta area truck driver fatigue accident lawyers at Scholle Law, have the expertise to help your family after an accident.
+They will fight for all the rights and remedies to which you and your family are entitled and will keep you informed of developments in your case.
+In short, you will not be a “number” or “just another case” when you retain our highly-respected and highly-rated legal representation.

 Please contact Scholle Law or call toll-free 1-866-972-5287 or in Atlanta (770) 717-5100 to set up a free consultation with no obligation to discuss your truck driver fatigue accident.

-We have a main office in Gwinnett County and our law firm serves clients with convenient offices in the Perimeter, Decatur, and Buckhead we represent truck driver fatigue accident victims throughout Atlanta and Georgia.
+We have a main office in Gwinnett County and our law firm serves clients with convenient offices in the Perimeter, Decatur and Buckhead we represent truck driver fatigue accident victims throughout metro Atlanta and Georgia.